shyandsy/tinyos-genomote-token-ring-network/TokenPass/readme.txt

-1.the structure of the program

-2.how to compile the code

-3.how to run the code and show the token ring network
+This is a demo of token ring network which running on the genomote device with TinyOS.

+The code is very simple, and the detail desin is in the readme.pdf